Jones slopes and coarse volume of near-alternating links: Jones slopes

-Beginning with the set of crossings $C^{u}_n$, we see that $\sigma$ must choose the $B$-resolution on $k$ crossings, since the horizontal line $H$ at $h=0$ must intersect the resulting skein at least $2k$ times.
+Beginning with the set of crossings $C^{u}_n=C^{\ell}_n$, we see that $\sigma$ must choose the $-$-resolution on $k$ crossings, since the horizontal line $H$ at $h=0$ must intersect the resulting skein at least $2k$ times.
 Now isotope $H$ so that it enters and exits the region containing the crossings in $C^{u}_{n-1}$.
-Then for $C^{u}_{n-1}$, $\sigma$ must choose the $B$-resolution on a set of $k-1$ crossings in $\frac{2}{n}<h<\frac{3}{n}$, since a pair of vertical lines provides 2 intersections with a horizontal line between the two heights bounding the set of crossings in $C^{u}_{n-1}$.
-We repeat this argument for $C^{u}_{i}$ for $n-k+1\leq i < n-1$, isotoping $H$ to enter and exit the region bounding crossings of $C^{u}_i$ each time and noting that $H$ would already have $2(n-i)$ intersections with the strands of the skein.
-Then for each $i$, $\sigma$ must choose the $B$-resolution on $k-(n-i)$ crossings in $C^u_i$.
+Then for $C^{u}_{n-1}$, $\sigma$ must choose the $-$-resolution on a set of $k-1$ crossings in $\frac{1}{n}<h<\frac{2}{n}$, since a pair of vertical lines provides 2 intersections with $H$ between the two heights bounding the set of crossings in $C^{u}_{n-1}$.
+We repeat this argument for $C^{u}_{i}$ for $n-k+1\leq i \leq n-1$, isotoping $H$ to enter and exit the region bounding crossings of $C^{u}_i$ each time and noting that $H$ would already have $2(n-i)$ intersections with the strands of the skein.
+Then for each $i$, $\sigma$ must choose the $-$-resolution on $k-(n-i)$ crossings in $C^u_i$.

 The same argument works by symmetry when we consider lines intersecting the lower crossings $C^{\ell}_i$.
-Taking the sum over $n-k+1\leq i < n-1$, we have a lower bound for the total number of crossings of $x^n$ on which $\sigma$ chooses the $B$-resolution.
+Taking the sum over $n-k+1\leq i \leq n$, the total number of these crossings on which $\sigma$ has to choose the $-$-resolution is